amin0518/xv6_modified/README.md

 # Course Prohject - Developing the Xv6 OS
- Part 1 : adding names of group members and some trivial modifications
+ Part 1 : adding names of group members and some trivial modifications -  Part 2 : adding multithreading
- \n
- Part 2 : adding multithreading